Surface

 An array describing a position.
 It should have at least as many elements as the number of dimensions of the underlying surface.
 (Type: Array.<number>)

-Finds an approximate gradient vector of this surface at the given U and V coordinates.
+Finds an approximate gradient vector of this surface at the specified u- and v-coordinates.

 The implementation in Surface calls the evaluator’s gradient method if it implements it; otherwise uses the surface’s tangent and bitangent vectors to implement the gradient (however, this approach is generally only meaningful for a surface in three-dimensional space).